delfair/twerp/README.md

 noun Slang.</br>
 "an insignificant or despicable fellow"</br>
-(also a term of endearment used by Scottish mothers - especially mine - for naughty offspring)
+(also a term of endearment used by Scottish mothers - especially mine - for their naughty offspring)

 #